 Tecsun PL-330 AM/LW/SW/FM Portable Radio

 The new Tecsun PL-330 is a very small Ultralight-sized, DSP-based radio and is a worthy upgrade to the still available and less costly PL-310 Et and PL-380 radios, adding several features and somewhat better overall performance as well.
-It is now available for $59.9 at www.anon-co.com
+It is now available at Amazon and at www.anon-co.com

 The package contains the radio, BL5C battery, stereo earbuds, a USB cable and a cloth carry pouch.
 Anon-co-com also offers an upgrade to a zippered pouch for an additional $4.25.